-The Penguin Parade – a unique wildlife experience
+The Phillip Island Penguin Parade: A unique experience

-The Penguin Parade takes place in the Phillip Island Nature Park, 140km south-east of Melbourne.
-The short drive by car takes about 2 hours and can be done on a day tour to Phillip Island, home to rich wildlife habitat, including the Koala Conservation Centre and the second-largest colony of the Australian fur seals.
+The Penguin Parade takes place in the Phillip Island Nature Park, 140km southeast of Melbourne.
+The short drive by car takes about 2 hours from Melbourne.
+You can also do it on a guided day tour to Phillip Island.

 The history of the Penguin Parade

 The Penguin Parade on Phillip Island takes place every day for 365 days a year, just after sunset.
-Throughout the year, you will be able to experience this unique wildlife event on Phillip Island.
-It’s an hour drive from Melbourne and it makes it to a great day-trip.
+Throughout the year, you will experience the unique animals of Australia on Phillip Island.
+It’s an hour’s drive from Melbourne, making it a great day trip.

 I experienced the Penguin Parade and its gorgeous setting.
 After visiting the Penguin Visitor Centre.
-I walked along the boardwalk that takes to the viewing platforms.
+I walked along the boardwalk that took to the viewing platforms.
 Just before sunset, the sunlight reflection on the beach was magnificent.
-It was hard not to take pictures of the beautiful beach, as no photographing, filming before, during and after the penguin parade of the little penguins as well as of the surrounds is not allowed.
-While sitting on the viewing platform, waiting for the penguins I tried to take in a special atmosphere as much as I could by marvelling at the golden sunlight reflections that coloured the sand, the rocks and the sky.
-From the distance, I took this photo of the sunset.
+It was hard not to take pictures of the beautiful beach, as no photographs filming before, during or after the penguin parade of the little penguins and surroundings is allowed.

-As this wildlife event is pretty busy and mostly sold out every day, I would recommend you get organized.
-Here below my tips for making the most of the penguin parade.
+As this wildlife event is pretty busy and mostly sold out every day, I recommend you get organized; here below are my tips for making the most of the penguin parade.

-- Go to the Penguin Parade Visitor Centre at least 1,5 hour ahead of the scheduled time for the penguin parade which is usually around 6.30 pm.
-The visitor centre is very interesting.
-You need at least 30-45 minutes to go through the Penguin World, the display area to learn about the life of Little Penguins and what the Phillip Island Nature Park is doing to protect them.
+- Go to the Penguin Parade Visitor Centre at least 1,5 hours ahead of the penguin parade’s scheduled time, usually around 6.30 pm.
+The visitor centre is fascinating.
+You need at least 30-45 minutes to go through the Penguin World, the display area and learn about Little Penguins’ life and what the Phillip Island Nature Park is doing to protect them.

-- There are different types of penguin parade tickets, from the basic ticket entrance to educational eco-tours to the upgraded Penguin Plus Ticket that entitles to access the up-close viewing stands, along with a free drink and a small gift.
+- There are different types of penguin parade tickets, from the primary ticket entrance to educational eco-tours to the upgraded Penguin Plus Ticket that entitles you to access the up-close viewing stands, along with a complimentary drink and a small gift.

-- Get at the viewing stands at least 30minutes before the Penguin Parade starts.
+- Get to the viewing stands at least 30 minutes before the Penguin Parade starts.
 This is because the sooner you get there, the better seat you will get.
-Some seats might be reserved for VIP though, the first row at the bottom close to the sand path where a close up viewing of the penguins is possible.
-By choosing a good seat, it will mean a good viewing the penguins coming out of the water and crossing the beach.
-Standing up is not allowed too so either you get a good seat, otherwise standing on the rear viewing platforms may be a better option.
-The use of binoculars can also be a great help for viewing the penguins from afar.
+Some seats might be reserved for VIPs, though, the first row at the bottom close to the sand path where a close-up viewing of the penguins is possible.
+Choosing a good seat will mean viewing the penguins coming out of the water and crossing the beach.
+Standing up is not allowed, too, so either you get a good seat.
+Otherwise, standing on the rear viewing platforms may be a better option.
+Using binoculars can also be an excellent help for viewing penguins from afar.

 - On Phillip Island, there is a little penguin colony of 30thousands inhabitants.

-- Penguins start their day before sunrise to go fishing, they might spend only 1 day and swim for 15-20km up to 100km, when they are not breeding or moulting.
+- Penguins start their day before sunrise to go fishing, and they might spend only one day and swim for 15-20km up to 100km when they are not breeding or moulting.

-- They eat 240gr of fish a day to keep their weight that will allow them to swim long distances and dive deep to find fish.
+- They eat 240gr of fish daily to keep their weight, allowing them to swim long distances and dive deep to find fish.

-- Some penguins can dive to 60metres depth.
+- Some penguins can dive to 60 metres in depth.

-- At night penguins return to Phillip Island’s waters in small groups, up to 100 penguins, which are called rafts.
-The rafts break up in smaller groups just after sunset come ashore, every night taking the same path to reach their burrows.
+- At night penguins return to Phillip Island’s waters in small groups, up to 100 penguins called rafts.
+The rafts break up in smaller groups just after sunset and come ashore, every night taking the same path to reach their burrows.

-- On the walk home, you will often see them stopping and resting along the path, they do this to check out their feathers, and sometimes they are waiting for other penguins before heading off to their homes.
+- On the walk home, you will often see them stopping and resting along the path, they do this to check out their feathers, and sometimes they wait for other penguins before heading off to their homes.

-- The penguins are waddling instead of walking upright so as to save energy.
+- The penguins are waddling instead of walking upright to save energy.